AltropInc/alt/doc/script/Inheritance.md

-Altro achieves multiple inheritances only with the help of **interface classes**.
-The interface of member class (function) `onButtonClick` is deferred and does not have implementation.
-An interface class is an abstract class because all member class constructor interfaces are deferred.

-An abstract class is a class that cannot be instantiated, but they can be subclassed.
-If a class contains a member class with any deferred constructor interface, this class is an abstract class.
-If its derived class does not override this deferred constructor interface with an implementation block, the derived class is an abstract  class too.
-In the above example, the class `abstract_base` and `abstract_derived` are abstract classes, and only the class `derived` can be used to instantiate objects.
-A class can also be declared abstract using the keyword `abstract` even though it does not have any member classes with deferred constructor interfaces.
-In addition, a parametric class (see [Parametric Class](@ref man-parametric-classes)) is also an abstract class.
-In summary, a class is abstract if

- * It contains a member class with any deferred constructor interface or inherits such interface that is not overriden
- * It is declared abstract using the keyword `abstract`.
- * It is a parametric class (see [Parametric Class](@ref man-parametric-classes))

 The ALT virtual constructor interface is more general than the concept of virtual functions in other traditional programming languages, because the overriding mechanism is not just limited to functions: